jtheisen/moldinium/readme.md

 its methods are supposed to mean.
 In then creates code for the getters and setters of the wrapped property on the created type with CIL weaving.
 This code calls them with the given parameters according to the interface definition.
-The methods that implement the wrapping code, such as `AfterSet` must have one of some pre-defined names that imply their purpose, but their parameters can be any, as long they are declared this way.
+The methods that implement the wrapping code, such as `AfterSet`, must have one of some pre-defined names that imply their purpose, but their parameters can be any, as long they are declared this way.